 - Typically, a motorcycle is traveling 29.8 mph prior to an accident, 21.5 mph at impact, and in less than one in 1000 cases has it reached 86 mph when it hits the ground.

-- The lines-of-sight taken by typical motorcycles before crashes to the traffic hazard does not include the scope of peripheral vision; over 34% of all accident hazards are within 45 degrees of either side or straight ahead.
+- The lines of sight taken by typical motorcycles before crashes to the traffic hazard do not include the scope of peripheral vision; over 34% of all accident hazards are within 45 degrees of either side or straight ahead.

 - It is crucial for the motorcycle and rider to be obvious from the front.